harsha9090/avida-project/README.md

 # Getting Started with Avida-Project React App

-1. First you have to install latest node version to your computer.
+1. Makesure you have installed latest node version v18 to your computer.
 2. Go to the project directory on terminal and run "npm install --force" to install the necessary node packages

 ## Available Scripts